Track Connection Status

 Step #1 - If connection_status is:

-• COMPLETED - Connection is successful and will typically show up as a meter on the Leap platform in ~24 hours
+• COMPLETED - Connection is successful and will typically show up as a meter on the Leap platform in ~24 hours.
+No customer follow-up is needed.

-• NOT_STARTED - Customer has clicked on Leap Connect URL but has not yet logged into their utility.
+• NOT_STARTED - Customer has clicked on Leap Connect URL but has not completed any steps.
 Resend the URL to the customer asking them to retry.

-• PARTIAL - Check the status field within each utility in the utility_connections array for more details (proceed to Step #2 below)
+• If there are no NOT_ANSWERED or DECLINED agreement statuses, check the status field within each utility in the utility_connections array for more details (proceed to Step #2 below)

 • ERROR - Check the error_code field within each utility in the utility_connections array for more details (proceed to Step #2 below)